permguard/permguard/README.md

 ### 1. A workspace is a directory

+A workspace holds exactly four things: the manifest, the partition folders it declares, `.permguardignore` and `.permguard/`.
+Anything else — a `.cedar` file beside the partitions, a `documents.cedr` inside one, a folder nobody declared — is refused by every command until it is moved into a partition, removed, or listed in `.permguardignore`: a policy in a folder nobody compiles is a policy nobody enforces, and the author who put it there believes otherwise. `init` and `clone` write a `.permguardignore` for the usual neighbours (`README.md`, `requests/`, `tests/`, `.git/`); it is a starting point, not a rule. `checkout` of another ledger refuses while the tree holds changes not applied to the one it tracks, and, on a clean tree, replaces the manifest and the partitions with the other ledger's — like `git checkout`, not like a merge.
+An empty ledger is an empty workspace: `init` gives it a shape again and keeps the binding.

 `examples/basics/manifest.yml` — what this ledger is, what it holds, and how it may be asked:

 ```yaml